WebMCP vs MCP: What's the Difference and Why It Matters

 Use MCP When

-• You want persistent tool access across your coding sessions
+- You want persistent tool access across coding sessions

 This is MCP's sweet spot.
-If you're writing code and want your AI assistant to interact with Supabase, GitHub, Stripe, or any other service, MCP servers are the way to go.
+If you are writing code and want your AI assistant to interact with Supabase, GitHub, Stripe, or any other service, MCP servers are the way to go.
+To understand how both protocols fit together in a development lifecycle, see From MCP to WebMCP.

 Use WebMCP When

-• You don't want to manage API keys or server configurations
+- You do not want to manage API keys or server configurations

-WebMCP will shine for non-developer use cases: an AI helping you navigate a complex SaaS dashboard, filling out forms, extracting data from reports, or automating repetitive web workflows.
+WebMCP will shine for non-developer use cases: navigating SaaS dashboards, filling out forms, extracting data from reports, or automating repetitive web workflows.
+For ecommerce-specific use cases, see WebMCP for ecommerce.

-1. Performance: MCP servers run locally with direct API access.
-There's no browser overhead, no DOM rendering, no network round-trips to a web page.
-For development workflows where speed matters, local MCP servers are faster.
+Performance: MCP servers run locally with direct API access.
+No browser overhead, no DOM rendering.
+For development workflows where speed matters, local servers are faster.

-2. Capabilities: MCP servers can do things that aren't possible through a browser — running local commands, accessing the filesystem, managing Docker containers, interacting with hardware.
+Capabilities: MCP servers can run local commands, access the filesystem, manage Docker containers, interact with hardware.
 WebMCP is limited to what the website exposes.

-3. Availability: MCP works today across multiple editors.
+Availability: MCP works today across multiple editors.
 WebMCP is still a proposal.
-Even after browser support ships, it will take time for websites to adopt the standard.

-4. Control: With MCP, you choose exactly which servers to run and how they're configured.
-WebMCP tools are defined by the website owner, not you.
+Control: With MCP, you choose exactly which servers to run.
+WebMCP tools are defined by the website owner.

 The two protocols are complementary.
 MCP handles your development environment.
 WebMCP handles the broader web.